KathirKrishiv/Django_Employee_Management/README_Fields_Add.md

   - `H` - Half-Yearly
   - `A` - Annual

+The YTD function:
+- Retrieves the latest financial year-end and reporting period using the company's **FINCODE**.
+- Identifies the current reporting quarter (Q1, Q2, Q3, or Q4).
+- Fetches the required financial records for the latest reporting period.
-YTD values are calculated based on the available result type and reporting quarter.
-For Q2, Q3, and Q4, the current quarter values are combined with the previous quarter, half-year, or annual values as applicable. :contentReference[oaicite:2]{index=2}
+- Calculates both **Quarterly** and **YTD** values based on the available financial result type (Quarterly, Half-Yearly, or Annual).
+- Updates the response with the calculated values.

 ###### Profit & Loss Field Mapping: